What to Look for When Scouting Soybean Roots for Soybean Cyst Nematode

 Once you have located where to dig, take these steps:

 1. Use a shovel to carve out a circle of soil around the soybean plant and dig it out.
-Try to stay 6” to 8” away from the plant base.
-Don’t tug or pull on the plant.5
+Stay 6” to 8” away from the plant base.⁴ Dig 8” deep.⁵ Don’t tug or pull on the plant.

 2. Once the plant is out, shake the soil off.
-You can also dip the roots in a bucket of water and swirl them around.4 This removes dirt and exposes SCN females clinging to roots.
+You can also swirl the roots around in water, removing dirt and exposing SCN females on roots.

-3. Get out your magnifying glass and examine the roots.
-Look for SCN adult females.
-They are about the size of a period in a printed sentence (roughly 1/32”) and resemble the shape of a lemon.
-Color will vary, as SCN females start out white or cream and darken as they mature from yellow into brown.
+3. Look at the roots with your magnifying glass.
+SCN adult females are about the size of a period in a printed sentence and resemble the shape of a lemon.⁶ Color varies because females start out white or cream and darken as they mature through the soybean cyst nematode life cycle.

-How can I tell the difference between soybean cyst nematode females and nitrogen nodules?
+How can I tell the difference between soybean cyst nematode females and root nodules?

-It’s common to mistake Rhizobium root nodules for SCN adult females.
-There are two key differences that can make it easier to tell them apart.
+It’s common to mistake root nodules for SCN adult females.
+Two key soybean cyst nematode facts make it easier to tell them apart.

-2. Nodules are pink or blood-red on the inside, whereas SCN females are not.
+2. Nodules are pink or blood-red on the inside, but SCN females are not.

 Soil testing and other soybean cyst nematode management practices

-Another management strategy to incorporate into your operation is to plant soybean cyst nematode-resistant varieties.
-Because SCN resistance is increasingly overpowering legacy traits, work with your trusted adviser to explore existing and emerging trait options.
+Also look into planting soybean cyst nematode-resistant varieties.
+Because SCN resistance to nematode-resistant varieties is common, work with your trusted adviser to explore effective trait options.

-At planting, consider using Ilevo®, a soybean cyst nematode seed treatment that can help mitigate the risk of nematodes and protect yields.
-Soybean seed can be ordered from your seed supplier that is treated with Ilevo.
+Consider using Ilevo®, a soybean cyst nematode seed treatment that can help mitigate the risk of nematodes and protect yields.
+Watch for Nemasphere™ Nematode Resistance Trait coming in 2028 pending regulatory approval.

-Experts are available to help you dial in your SCN action plan for this season and beyond.
-Contact a trusted adviser such as your regional BASF representative to get the answers you need for soybean cyst nematode control.
+Experts can help you dial in your SCN action plan this season and beyond.
+Contact a trusted adviser such as your regional BASF representative to get the answers you need for soybean cyst nematode management.

 AgWeb-Logo crop